isleofcode/ember-cordova/README.md

   ember install ember-cordova
 ```

-You can optionally pass name & cordovaId params, which will set the id &
+You can optionally pass name & cordovaid params, which will set the id &
 display name of your Cordova application.
 If none exist, your Ember Apps
 name will be used.